Skip to Main Content

 Ensure that data management is funded in your project budget and, if you have a project team, assign a data management role from the start.

-The UWA Research Data Hub is your new location for effectively managing your research data throughout your project’s research life cycle and where you can create your online Research Data Management Plan (RDMP).
+The UWA Research Data Hub is your location for effectively managing your research data throughout your project’s research life cycle and where you can create your online Research Data Management Plan (RDMP).
 This new enhanced planning tool replaces the existing Research Data Management Plan (DMP) in Qualtrics and links with other UWA systems to streamline data storage requests for your active research data, funding and compliance applications and approvals, and retention and disposal requirements and processes.

 Why is it important to manage your research data?